Pink-Crab/Perique-Registerables/docs/Meta_Box.md

 ### $screen
 > @var string[]

-Defines which post types this meta box should be rendered as part of.
+Defines which post types this meta box should be rendered on.

 ```php
 $meta_box = new Meta_Box('my_meta_box_key_1');